lawadr/jkfov/README.md

 fld  DWORD PTR ds:0x57ae20
 ```

-This version of the patch file simplifies the above to leave only one value on the stack, eliminating the crashes:
+This version of the patch simplifies the above to leave only one value on the stack, eliminating the issues:

 ```asm
 fld  DWORD PTR ds:0x57c19c